 Professor Knut E. A. Lundin.
 Gastroenterologist.
-Professor at the Department of Gastroenterology and Center for Clinical Nutrition, University of Oslo and Oslo University Hospital.
+Professor at the Department of Gastroenterology, University of Oslo and Oslo University Hospital.

-- Assoc. professor Geir Kjetil Sandve.
+- Professor Geir Kjetil Sandve.
 Bioinformatician.
-Associate Professor at the Department of Informatics, University of Oslo
+Professor at the Department of Informatics, University of Oslo

 - Professor Ludvig M. Sollid (Centre leader).
 Immunologist.
 Professor at the Department of Immunology, University of Oslo and Oslo University Hospital

-- Professor Cisca Wijmenga.
+- Dr. Iris Jonkers.
 Geneticist.
-Professor at the Department of Genetics, University Medical Center Groningen, the Netherlands
+Assistant professor at the Department of Genetics, University Medical Center Groningen, the Netherlands

 - Assoc. professor Victor Greiff.
 Department of Immunology, University of Oslo (from January 2018)

 - Dr. Andreas Lossius.
-Department of Immunology, University of Oslo
+Institute of basic medical sciences, Division of anatomy, University of Oslo

 - Professor Inger Sandlie.
 Department of Biosciences, University of Oslo